ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/03_library_preparation.md

 ## Library Quantification & Quality Control

-For library quantification, while Nanodrop can be used as a quick first check, fluorescence-based method **Qubit** are required.
-This is because, while Nanodrop detects detects all species of nucleic acids, Qubit exclusively detects dsDNA, giving a more exact estimation of how much usable library there is.
+For library quantification, while Nanodrop can be used as a quick first check, fluorescence-based methods like **Qubit** are required.
+This is because, while Nanodrop detects all species of nucleic acids, Qubit exclusively detects dsDNA, giving a more exact estimation of how much usable library there is.
 This is the standard quantification method for libraries that have undergone a PCR amplification step.

-However, in PCR-free protocols, as mentioned before, many fragments do not have both adapters, and therefore they won't be sequenced.
+However, in PCR-free protocols, as mentioned before, many fragments do not have both adapters, and in consequence they won't be sequenced.
 Qubit will nevertheless detect these fragments, leading to an inflation in the amount of sequencing-ready DNA present in the sample.
 Therefore, in these protocols, the concentration must be calculated by **qPCR-based quantification** with KAPA/NEB Library Quant, which uses primers that bind to the P5/P7 adapters.

 Once it is established that the library prep yielded enough material, its integrity needs to be assessed.
 This is mainly done by checking the fragment size distribution with instruments such as the **BioAnalyzer** or the **TapeStation**, to ensure that DNA is in the expected size range.

 ### Fragment Size

-Both Tapestation and Bioanalyzer are microfluidic electrophoresis instruments, while the fragment analyzer uses capillary electrophoresis.
+Both TapeStation and Bioanalyzer are microfluidic electrophoresis instruments, while the fragment analyzer uses capillary electrophoresis.
 For all of them, the principle is the same: samples are loaded together with a fluorescent dye and a molecular size marker and fragments are subjected to an electric field so that they separate by size.
 The instruments detects the fluorescent signal vs time and transforms it into bp using the provided ladder.

-Tapestation takes more samples than Bioanalyzer, and the sample preparation is easier, so it's usually the preferred option.
+TapeStation takes more samples than Bioanalyzer, and the sample preparation is easier, so it's usually the preferred option.
 However, the fragment analyzer has higher throughput and precision than the other two, allowing greater resolution and distinction between small fragments and adapter dimers or other artifacts.
 The result from fragment size analysis is presented as both an **electropherogram** and a **virtual gel**.

-Ideally, in a typical sequencing library, the tapestation returns a main peak with the desired fragment size, that varies in width depending on the quality of the library.
+Ideally, in a typical sequencing library, the TapeStation returns a main peak with the desired fragment size, that varies in width depending on the quality of the library.
 A smaller peak (around 120-140 bp for full adapters, or 60-80 for truncated ones) is usually seen corresponding to adapter dimers.
 Because full adapters are longer, then the likelihood of forming dimers is higher.

 <br>
 <div align="center">